BullfrogBST/calculator/README.md

 # calculator
-This is another project for The Odin Project
+This is another project for The Odin Project.
+This will be a simple calculator.